cjmcdonald42/mxMoodle/docs/SERVER.md

     - `Show page information`: select `Yes`.
     - Click `Save Changes`

 Now log out and log back in.
 You should land on your dashboard when you log in.
-The mxMoodle development team's server uses the default blue colour as a strong visual distinction from the live Production server.
+The mxMoodle development team's server uses the default blue colour as a strong visual distinction from the Middlesex Red used on our live Production server.

 ## Moodle Development Plugins
 From the Moodle Plugin Library, you should download these plugins: